Last Updated on

-The horizontal photography is easier to do, since all the cameras are designed to shoot photos in this format, while the vertical ones force us to modify the direction of the camera, place it in L and focus more on what we want to capture.
+The horizontal photography is easier to do, since all the cameras are designed to shoot photos in this format, while the vertical ones force us to modify the direction of the camera.

 Vertical photography has lower quality than horizontal photography.
 When the image is centralized, information is lost, so when viewing vertical photographs on devices such as computers or televisions ( whose natural reproduction of the images is horizontal), we will notice that the quality is much lower than a horizontal photograph.

-Each photographer will have to choose which of the following frames is the most suitable for his photography, depending on the message he wants to convey when making it.
-There is no better option than another, everything depends on the reading we want to do, choosing appropriately between the vertical or horizontal format so that the natural direction of the image we photographed and want to transmit with it are in line.
+As a photographer, you will have to choose which of the following frames is the most suitable for your photography.
+It really depends on the message you want to convey when making it.
+There is no better option than another, everything depends on the story you want to tell.

-Depending on the movement of the lens, its layout or the size, we will need to analyze which is the best option to better capture the essence of that snapshot.
+Depending on the lens you use, its focal length, and aperture, you will need to analyze which is the best option to better capture the essence of that snapshot.
 It’s not about habits, but to know how to interpret every occasion.

 See more example of horizontal vs vertical pictures here.